Most people know the dangers of a termite infestation. However, many people still wonder how termites get into a house in the first place.

-When your gutters become clogged and overflow with rainwater, this can dampen your room and cause it to rot.
+When your gutters become clogged and overflow with rainwater, this can dampen your roof and cause it to rot.

 This rot attracts termites and gives them a point of weakness they can chew into.

-By keeping your gutters unclogged, this allows for water to travel through pipes easily and not damage your roof.
+Keeping your gutters unclogged allows for water to travel through pipes easily and not damage your roof.

 Cracks in concrete